Visual arts of Chicago: 1940s

 Early evidence of Chicago's unique style came with Ivan Albright, with his "excruciatingly detailed surfaces depicting things in states of decay."
 Eldzier Cortor documented African-American life for the WPA.
 Vera Berdich, an influential surrealist printmaker, taught many future Chicago Imagists at the School of the Art Institute of Chicago.

 1950s: individuality, realism, surrealism

 Claes Oldenburg was born in Sweden and only spent a few years in the 1950s in Chicago, but he sold his first works here, 5 pieces at the 57th Street Art Fair for $25.

 Post-War art in Chicago was more figurative and less abstract than the New York fashion dictated, and was largely ignored by New York dealers and critics.
 Chicago artists rejected the abstract aesthetics of New York modernists, preferring strong surrealism, "following their own vision," and "savage political satire."

 1960s

-Claire Zeisler, a fiber artist, switched from weaving to large, free-standing fiber sculptures which "redefined the art form".
+Claire Zeisler, a pioneering fiber artist, switched from weaving to large, free-standing fiber sculptures which "redefined the art form".
+And inspired many fellow fiber artists during the 1960s and beyond to create textile work that challenges the conventional and bridges the divide between art and craft.
+Zeisler has shown numerous works throughout her long and notable career at the Art Institute of Chicago and beyond Chicago's city limits.
+But her legacy of experimentation was defined by this seminal period of artistic creation that was galvanized by her experimentation with fiber as sculpture in the 1960s.